Jeffkungu/zumi-nodejs-app/README.md

 ```

 ### Prerequisites
-Before running the app make sure you have installed bellow apps and packages
+Before running the app make sure you have installed below apps and packages

 * node
 * npm